How well do you know your customers? In today’s increasingly competitive business landscape, customer research has become a necessity.

 Price of SurveyMonkey

 The basic plan is free.
 The standard plan costs $99 per month.

 Statista is a hub of visual data, market research reports, and statistics.
 It collates data from several reputable sources, turning most of them into graphs and charts that are easy to digest.
 Because Statista’s data is continually updated, you can keep coming back to the same chart year after year to see how trends are changing.

 The site has data on almost any topic you can imagine, making it a great way to discover consumer behavior and market trends, no matter your business.

 Getting started with Statista is as easy as searching for a particular topic.
 The site’s search functionality is excellent and will return hundreds of reports and dashboards that you can use to influence or support your marketing efforts.

 Typeform is another survey-based market research tool and an alternative to SurveyMonkey.
-It benefits from a more user-friendly design with a bunch of pre-made templates, making it easy to create forms and online surveys that you can send to customers.
+It benefits from a user-friendly design and comes bursting with a bunch of pre-made templates, making it easy to create forms and online surveys that you can send to customers.
 Typeform drives more than 500 million digital interactions every year and integrates with hundreds of other apps.